Portable Stimulus Working Group

-The Accellera board recently approved the formation of a Working Group to define a Portable Test and Stimulus Specification.
+In December 2014 the Accellera board approved the formation of a Working Group to define a Portable Test and Stimulus Standard.

 Chair: Faris Khundakjie, Intel